 Harvest Cycles A coffee farm in Huila, Colombia.
 Colombia is famous for having two harvest cycles per year.

-Coffee is a plant, and the bean that is roasted to make your final drink begins its life as a fruit.
+Coffee is a plant, and the bean that is roasted to make your final drink begins its life as a seed inside a fruit.
 Unlike a peach picked in the evening and sold at the farmer’s market the next morning, it takes at least 4-6 months from picking the coffee cherry off the tree to service in our cafes.
-This means that coffee has specific growing seasons based on the time of year for that fruit to be at the perfect point to pick.
+This means that coffee has specific growing seasons based on the time of year for that fruit to be at the perfect point to harvest.
 Once the coffee is picked, it must be processed, dried, milled, sorted, shipped, and roasted before becoming the final drinkable coffee you enjoy.
-Just like any fruit, if coffee sits around in its ripe form for too long it begins to fade and lose the complexity that provides it with the wonderful flavors we enjoy.

-Just like any fruit, green coffee can become old or “faded”.
-But what exactly does that mean?
-It means that it loses its complexity, acidity, and distinct flavor.
+Green coffee can become old or “faded”, but what exactly does that mean?
+The structure of the bean begins to break down and loses its complexity, acidity, and distinct flavor.
 If coffees are old enough, they lose their personality completely and begin to taste lightly papery.
 This usually becomes noticeable around six months from the time the coffee lands in the US.
 It’s not going to make anyone sick, but it won’t taste very good.